jaysa-26/peptide-research-thailand/README.md

-# Awesome Peptides Research Index — Thailand 🔬🇹🇭
+# Peptides Research Index — Thailand 🔬🇹🇭

 A curated catalog of high-purity, HPLC-certified research peptides compiled for laboratory researchers and bio-scientists in Thailand.